How AGLedger Works

 Notarize - sign and chain at the moment of writing

-An agent calls POST /v1/records with a structured statement of what it did or is doing — the action, the inputs, any trace IDs and join keys you want carried inside the signed envelope.
+An agent calls POST /v1/records with a structured statement of what it did or is doing - the action, the inputs, any trace IDs and join keys you want carried inside the signed envelope.
 AGLedger validates the payload against the contract type schema, signs it Ed25519, hash-chains it to the previous entry, and writes it to the vault.
-The record terminates at RECORDED in the same call.
+For a notarize-only contract type the record terminates at RECORDED in the same call.
 One Signed Statement, one chain position, one network round-trip.

-The chain is durable memory.
-When a new agent picks up where the old one left off — after a context reset, a session expiry, a handoff, a tool swap — it reads the chain to recover what was signed for.
+The chain is signed intent - memory the agent cannot lose.
+When a new agent picks up where the old one left off - after a context reset, a session expiry, a handoff, a tool swap - it reads the chain to recover what was signed for.
 Not a summary of a conversation that no longer exists.
-The byte-stable record of what happened.
+The byte-stable record of what was intended and done.

 Every record is verifiable offline against published public keys at /.well-known/agledger-vault-keys.json.
 The vault rejects UPDATE and DELETE; partition-level TRUNCATE is blocked by trigger.
 Tampering is mathematically detectable.